gchang12/aenir/README.md

-How to perform stat comparison
+Performing stat comparison
 ===

-# Example: 20/20 Roy
+*Compare to 20/20 Roy from FE6*

 from aenir2 import Morph